wineslab/deepbeam/README.md

 The code in this repository has been used to generate the results for the paper

 > M. Polese, F. Restuccia, and T. Melodia, "DeepBeam: Deep Waveform Learning for Coordination-Free Beam Management in mmWave Networks", Proc. of ACM Intl.
-Symp. on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing (ACM MobiHoc), October 2021.
+Symp. on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing (ACM MobiHoc), July 2021.

 The associated dataset can be found [at this link](http://hdl.handle.net/2047/D20409451).